Blunk-electronic/ET/doc/schematic.rst

 	The argument L1 ..
 L3 controls the level of information to be output.
 For L1 the status bar will contain some basic information.
-For L2 or L3 a window opens that contains a lot more information on the requested device:
+For L2 or L3 a window opens that contains a lot more information on the requested device.
+	The schematic editor jumps to the sheet where the unit is.

 	.. code-block::